npversteegh/ht-fetch-ids/README.rst

 Installation
 ============

-To run ht-fetch-ids you'll need Python 3.9 or later available in a command line shell. ht-fetch-ids can be installed using pip directly from this GitHub page:
+To run ht-fetch-ids you'll need Python 3.9 or later available in a command line interface that supports UTF-8 (unconfigured Git bash on Windows won't work). ht-fetch-ids can be installed using pip directly from this GitHub page:

 .. code-block::

    python -m pip install git+https://github.com/npversteegh/ht-fetch-ids@main

 It's a good idea to install it in a Python virtual environment to prevent future conflicts.
-An example of doing this using Git bash on Windows might look like:
+An example of doing this on Windows might look like:

 .. code-block::